Tipplin/VGF/src/development/Visual.Galaxy.Framework/TIPPOs.Task.List.For.Visual.Studio.md

 - FAULTNESS
 > Code, Codeteil ist fehlerfrei.
 - FAULTY (full of mistakes)
 > Fehlerhafter Code, Codeteil
 - OBSOLETE
 > to OLD, delete next time in new release
 - FEATURE_INTEGRATED
 > Prototype for next Release, but NOT ready !
 (No Functionality !)
 > Generall all Features stands off in this release,
 > but we can open with FeatureSwitcher.
 - FEATURE_EXPERIMENTAL
 > Class, Method, Property most stand in FeatureLab.
 > Microsoft Expertimental Lab
 - VERSION_COMPATIBILTY_INCOMPATIBLE
  > by .NET Frameworks
- > app written in 4.7 and component in 4.7.1
+ > app written in 4.8, 5.0 and component in 4.8, 5.0
- > both in 4.7.1 or so...
- > with Message from Visual Studio.

 - SUPPORTED_ALL_FX
 > all Operation Systems and .NET Framework